Fresno Christian High School: History

 Although conceived several years earlier, Fresno Christian Schools finally became a reality in 1977.
 Founded by seven local churches, the school aims to provide a quality learning environment and encourage God’s word within the classroom.
 In 1977, the school began classes, with 135 students in grades K-6.
 Now, the school continues to provide Christian educations to over 700 students in grades K-12, spread over two campuses.
 The student body typically represents over 100 different churches, and includes students from as far as Kerman, Kingsburg, Sanger, Selma, and Madera.
 FCS has been recognized nationally as an example of how Christians can cooperate to provide a quality alternative Christian school for a total community.

 Mission

 The Mission of Fresno Christian Schools is to equip young people for life and service for Jesus Christ through biblical foundations, character development, and academic preparation in partnership with the home and local church.

 FCS gives special attention to meeting the spiritual, moral, academic, and physical needs of the student both in the formal classroom setting and in extracurricular and social activities.

-Church Involvement
+Church involvement

 Peoples Church hosts Fresno Christian Junior/Senior High School (grades 7–12) and Fresno Christian Elementary (grades K–6).
 In addition to providing location, Peoples Church is also a founding partner of Fresno Christian Schools.

-Administrative & Office Staff

-Fresno Christian High School inherits some administrators from the parent association, Fresno Christian Schools.
-These shared administrators are denoted with an asterisk.

-The current FCHS administrative staff is as follows: